 \section{Introduction}

-Extreme weather events, such as hurricanes, winter storms, and tornadoes, have become a major cause of large-scale electric power outages in recent years \cite{Handmer2012, Kenward2014}.
-For example, in March 2018, when the northeastern United States was hit by three winter storms in just 14 days, power failures across the New England region affected more than 2,755,000 customers, causing total economic losses of \$4 billion, including \$2.9 billion in insured losses \cite{Captive2018}.
-Such extreme weather events often left millions of people without electricity for days, caused substantial economical losses \cite{Executive2013, Smith2018}, and in some cases even cost human lives \cite{Shapiro2017}.
-In light of the extensive losses from extreme weather since the early 2000s, United States regulatory entities at different levels have requested the industry to investigate power grid resilience and adopt hardening measures \cite{AbiSamra2013, Executive2013}.
-Consequently, an accurate assessment of power grid resilience has great importance for estimating extreme weather damages, carrying out short-term disaster response to reduce losses, planning long-term resilience enhancement, and making energy policy.
+Extreme weather events, such as hurricanes, winter storms, and tornadoes, have become a major cause of large-scale electric power outages in recent years \citep{Handmer2012, Kenward2014}.
+For example, in March 2018, the Northeastern United States was hit by three winter storms in just 14 days, and power failures occurred across the New England region, affecting more than 2,755,000 customers, causing total economic losses of \$4 billion, including \$2.9 billion in insured losses \citep{Captive2018}.
+Such extreme weather events often left millions of people without electricity for days, caused substantial economic losses \citep{Executive2013, Smith2018}, and even human lives in some cases \citep{Shapiro2017}.
+In light of the extensive losses from extreme weather since the early 2000s, regulatory entities of the United States at different levels have requested the industry to investigate the power grid resilience and adopt hardening measures against the extreme weather \citep{AbiSamra2013, Executive2013}.
+Accurate assessment of power grid resilience is important in estimating extreme weather damage, carrying out preventive measures to reduce losses, and following up on energy policy-making.